TimMilesCox/RTA1/rta/util.rta/README.txt

 48 bits in size, and therefore the architecture imposes a limit of 16384 terawords per filesystem device

-That's from 48 bits of granule-ID and 6 bits of word-offset totalling 54 bits of file space address in the device
+48 bits of granule-ID and 6 bits of word-offset total 54 bits of file space address in the device

-Here is a view of the FS image built with the fsformat text above
+FS image built with the fsformat text fsload listed above is viewed below

+Page descriptors record free space in a directory block and point forward to the start granule of the next block

+Directory block size is 16 granules or 1024 words, but may be any number of granules

-A volume label points to the next assignable granule in the device, and shows the next writable word in block 1 of the top directory, the number of remaining writable words in the block, and finally its own name, "remington"
+A volume label points to the next assignable granule in the device and contains the volume name

-Directory descriptors point to the granule address of their own directory first block, and show the directory block size in granules, the next writable word of the directory block (= words written so far), remaining writable words of the directory block, and the directory name
+Directory descriptors point to the granule address of their first directory block, and show its size in granules and the directory name

-File descriptors include a first extent descriptor, a count of octets written in the file, and the filename
+File descriptors include a first extent descriptor, a count of octets written in the file, and the filename.

-There are plenty of other things you can add to a file descriptor, but they can be added a lot later

-The extent descriptor shows the extent starting granule address, and the extent size in granules  The extent descriptor contains finally the granule-ID and word-offset of the next extent descriptor
+The file extent descriptor contains extent start granule, size in granules, and a next extent descriptor granule and word offset

+Directory entries are of variable size with a type flag and data words count in the first word

+'P' is directory block space description and forward pointer, 'L' link, 'V' volume, 'D' directory,
+'F' file, 'X' extent, and 0x80 a space descriptor corresponding to the 'P' page control record

+Names in ASCII are a variable number of data words at the end of descriptors

 link "." in each directory points to the granule-ID word-offset of the directory descriptor in the parent